r-spatial/rgee/paper.md

 ```

 ## Interactive Map Display
-rgee offers interactive map display through  "Map\$addLayer", an R function which mimics the mapping module of the Earth Engine code editor.
-Map\$addLayer takes advantage of the `getMapId` EE method to fetch and return a ID dictionary which is used to create layers into a mapview [@appelhans2016mapview] object.
-Users can provide visualization parameters to Map\$addLayer by using the argument visParams, as we can see here:
+rgee offers interactive map display through  "Map\$addLayer", an R function mimicking the mapping module of the Earth Engine JavaScript code editor.
+Map\$addLayer takes advantage of the `getMapId` EE method to fetch and return an ID dictionary being used to create layers into a mapview [@appelhans2016mapview] object.
+Users can specify visualization parameters to Map\$addLayer by using the argument visParams, as shown below:

 ```r
 library(rgee)